Skip to main content

 • if the value of e0 is false, then e2 is evaluated and its value is the value of the entire expression

-The evaluation rules ensure that no more than one of e1 and e2 will be evaluated.
+The evaluation rules ensure that only one of e1 and e2 is evaluated.

 Map and fold expressions